The Jewish Journal of Greater Los Angeles: History

-As of at least 1999, David Suissa is the editor-in-chief and president of the Journal.
+From the mid-nineties, Rob Eshman was the editor-in-chief and publisher of the Journal.
+He was succeeded by David Suissa in 2017.
 Contributing writers include Rabbi Bradley Shavit Artson, Karen Lehrman Bloch, Judea Pearl, Tabby Refael, Rabbi Yoshi Zweiback, and Jonathan Kirsch, who also serves as Book Editor.
 Shmuel Rosner is Senior Political Correspondent.

 In the wake of the Charlie Hebdo terrorist attack, the issue of January 16–22, 2015 was renamed "Jewish Hebdo".

+In response to some staff members' perception that the paper's focus had shifted to commentary, a group of journalists launched SoCal Jewish News in 2021.

+Reputation and content

+The Jewish Journal is considered the institutional paper of the Jewish community in Los Angeles.

+The paper received five Rockower Awards in 2021, and ten Rockower Awards in 2022, including six first places.
+In 2023, the magazine was awarded 21 Rockower Awards.
+It received awards from the Los Angeles Press Club in 2005 and 2009.